Home » Fruits and Nutrients: Powerful Natural Hormonal Regulators for Fertility

 • Magnesium can also be absorbed through the skin: magnesium chloride baths, baths with Dead Sea salt, or applying magnesium oil can help alongside oral supplementation.

-2. Zinc Boost
+2. Zinc and copper Boost

-How to optimize zinc levels:
+How to optimize zinc and copper levels:

 • Avoid foods and drinks that lower zinc absorption: coffee (honestly, this is super important for hormonal balance!), alcohol, and phytates (legumes and grains)